Amirul1411/sme-deans-notification/README.md

 Takes a JSON file of format ```{"message" : string}``` and posts the message to Dean CMS' Facebook & Twitter pages, returning a HTTP Response of status code ```201``` if successfully posted.

+**NOTE: Facebook App is still in development mode, only developers can see the posts posted.
+Still in process of App Review.**

 >Example:
 ```sh
 POST /socialmessages/ HTTP/1.1